 Don’t be distracted by a big brand — behind those household names are just individual people.
 Although a certain bank has been in business for 50 years, the person helping you with your loan might have a little or a lot of experience.
 Some borrowers, especially those who have had multiple mortgages, might not rely on a lender’s experience to help them through the process, so lack of experience isn’t necessarily unsuitable for everyone.

 Mortgage rates and costs vary by VA lender, so it’s important to do your research before you lock in a rate.
-In fact, a 2018 Freddie Mac report revealed that borrowers who comparison shopped for mortgages saved money versus those who didn’t – about $1,435 on a $250,000 loan when they got one extra rate quote, and up to about $3,900 with five quotes.
+In fact, a 2023 Freddie Mac report revealed that borrowers who comparison-shopped for mortgages saved money versus those who didn’t — at least $600-$1,200 annually.

 Be sure to get the APR, or annual percentage rate, not just the interest rate.
 The APR is the total cost of the loan, including all the lender fees, and is typically a better basis for comparison than just the mortgage rate.

 Step 5: Close on your VA loan

 Once you’ve been preapproved for VA financing and have had an offer on a home accepted, stay in communication with your lender as you move toward closing.
 At least three business days prior to the closing date, your lender is required to provide you a closing disclosure with a finalized list of closing costs, which might include:

 Lenders tend to charge lower rates for VA loans than they do on conventional loans, making them a good way for eligible borrowers to secure a lower monthly payment and/or save money in the long run.

 Lenders can set their own interest rates and other loan details when offering VA loans and they’ll compete to draw in customers.
 That means that the lender with the lowest available rate will change regularly.

 Check out Bankrate’s best VA mortgage lender picks, which evaluates not just interest rates, but their service record, too.